craftcms/shopify/README.md

 #### `tags`

 Tags are stored as a comma-separated list.
-You may have better results using [the `.search()` param](https://craftcms.com/docs/4.x/searching.html#development).
+You may see better results using [the `.search()` param](https://craftcms.com/docs/4.x/searching.html#development).

 ```twig
 {# Find products whose tags include the term in any position, with variations on casing: #}